 |Maximum POS transactions per day||–||–||15|

-As evident, KOHO has fewer limitations than Slack.
+As evident, KOHO has fewer limitations than Stack.
 You will be able to carry more money on your KOHO card and even spend it more easily, making it a suitable option for larger purchases.
-On the other hand, STack will only let you carry up to $20,000 at a time.
+On the other hand, Stack will only let you carry up to $20,000 at a time.

 KOHO Versus Stack: comparing Canada’s top prepaid cards